Exponential self-similar mixing by incompressible flows: Second example: Peano snake

 \section{Second example: Peano snake}

-In this final section we verify Assumptions~\ref{ass2} and \ref{ass3} for any $s$ and $p$ for the specific example, already illustrated in~\S\ref{ss:keycomb}.
-By doing this, we validate the assumptions of Theorem~\ref{t:ass}; in particular, we establish the existence of a bounded, divergence-free velocity field supported in the unit square, which is Lipschitz uniformly in time, and the existence of a solution of the continuity equation~\eqref{e:continuity}, the functional and geometric mixing scales of which decay exponentially in time.
-We call this example the ``Peano snake", since the construction is reminiscent of the iterative construction of the Peano curve.
+In this final section, we verify Assumptions~\ref{ass2} and \ref{ass3} for any $s$ and $p$ and construct a specific example of quasi-self-similar evolution.
+By doing so, we validate the assumptions of Theorem~\ref{t:ass}.
+In particular, we establish the existence of a bounded, divergence-free velocity field supported in the unit square, which is Lipschitz continuous uniformly in time, and the existence of a solution of the continuity equation~\eqref{e:continuity} with the property that its functional and geometric mixing scales decay exponentially in time.
+We call this example the ``Peano snake", since the construction is reminiscent of the iterative construction of the Peano curve (cf.~Figure~\ref{f:ideatwo}).

-The velocity field and the solution provided by our construction are, in fact, smooth in both time and space (see Remark~\ref{r:smoothC}).
-However, any Sobolev norm of order higher than one is not uniformly bounded in time.
+The velocity field and the solution that we construct are smooth in both time and space (see Remark~\ref{r:smoothC}).
+However, any Sobolev norm of order higher than one is not bounded uniformly in time.